Path integrals for classical-quantum dynamics: Path integrals for classical fields interacting with quantum fields

 The path integral enables us to construct CQ theories with space-time symmetries.
 For example, Equation \eqref{eq: fieldConfigurationSpaceAction} will describe Lorentz invariant CQ dynamics when $W_{CQ}$ is chosen to be a Lorentz invariant scalar.
 We study field theoretic path integrals in more detail in \cite{UCLPIShort}.
 There, we start with Equation \eqref{eq: positiveCQ} and prove the resulting dynamics is CP.
 Given the form of Equation \eqref{eq: fieldConfigurationSpaceAction}, it is natural to consider the class of dynamics

 where we impose the restriction $ 4D_0 \succeq D_2^{-1}$ to ensure the action takes the form in Equation \eqref{eq: positiveCQ} and is therefore completely positive.
-Note, the action in Equation \eqref{eq: fieldConfigurationSpace2} takes the same form as Equation \eqref{eq: fieldConfigurationSpaceAction} but now we let $W_{CQ}$ be an \textit{arbitrary} CQ proto-action, and we have chosen to remove the anomalous log-det term in the action: whether or not one includes the log-det term in the path integral is related to whether or not one views the path integral or the master equation as the more natural setting to define the equations of motion.
-If one does not include an anomalous term in the master equation, then it appears in the path integral and vice-versa.
+Note, the action in Equation \eqref{eq: fieldConfigurationSpace2} takes the same form as Equation \eqref{eq: fieldConfigurationSpaceAction} but now we let $W_{CQ}$ be an \textit{arbitrary} CQ proto-action.
 For completeness, we include examples of Lorentz and diffeomorphism invariant dynamics which follows from Equation \eqref{eq: fieldConfigurationSpace2} in Appendix \ref{app: covariantfields}, but refer the reader to \cite{UCLPIShort} for more details.